Photo by Innerbody Research

 Judging the effectiveness of products intended to support female libido poses a bit of a challenge — everyone reacts differently to different treatments.
 For example, someone may experience fantastic results from HerSolution, while others may say it did absolutely nothing for them.
 And the same can be said for the topical options or even the prescriptions approved by the FDA for the sole purpose of treating hypoactive sexual desire disorder (HSDD).7 8

-And sildenafil, one of OMG!
-Cream’s active ingredients, has shown promising results in recent studies as a topical treatment for female sexual dysfunction.9 However, the other products in this guide have ingredients with the potential for positive outcomes, too.
+And sildenafil, one of the active ingredients in OMG!
+Cream (and Cake’s O-Cream Rx), has shown promising results in recent studies as a topical treatment for female sexual dysfunction.9 However, the other products in this guide have ingredients with the potential for positive outcomes, too.
 For instance, a systematic review of research studies suggests that supplemental oral products containing L-arginine and L-citrulline (such as VitaFLUX) may be beneficial for the treatment of HSDD.10

 Special Offer: Save $5 on VitaFLUX